Vellakoil: Transport

 New bus stand is situated in erode road in which all far away buses come regularly for Coimbatore, Trichy, Tiruppur, Karur, Erode, and Dharapuram.
 There are frequently buses available for long distance cities like Madurai, Dindugal, Ooty, Oddanchatram, Tanjavore, Nagapattinam, Mayiladuthurai, Jayamkondam, Namakkal, Pudukkottai, Aranthangi, Thondi, Rameshwaram, Ariyalur, Avudayarkovil, Meemisal, Karaikudi, Palani, Mettupalayam, and Avinashi.

-One old bus stand (100 years old) was established by Collector of Coimbatore region during the British Empire.
+The old bus stand (potentially a minor stop for 100 years old) was identified as a stop by Collector of Coimbatore region during the British Empire but a minor road stop Connecting Coimbatore and Tiruchinopoly (Trichy) for trade routes later it was upgraded as NH 67 and now renamed as NH 81.

-The old bus stand is situated in NH 81 which is in between Coimbatore and Trichy Megacities.
-So, all buses stop here without any hesitation and it's one of the major stops in NH81.
+The old bus stand is situated in NH 81, in between Coimbatore and Trichy Megacities.
+All buses stop here as it's one of the major stops in NH81.

 River & irrigation

 The Amaravathi tributary of Kaveri River from western ghats pass through the village Lakkumanayakan patti which is located 11 km north of Vellakoil.